jiamingluuu/smallDB/README.md

     - Use HTTP to enable data sharing.
     - Complete [MIT 6.824](https://pdos.csail.mit.edu/6.824/schedule.html), and bring usefulness of the [Raft consensus algorithm](https://pdos.csail.mit.edu/6.824/papers/raft-extended.pdf) into my design

 ## Example
+**Disclaimer**

+This project is still under construction.
+Executing the followings codes will generates data files in a temporary, directory.
+However, data clean up, after database shutdown (cause by either panic or user's command), and data restoration after a shutdown are all not implemented yet.
+Therefore, there unexpected behaviour may happens (included but not limited to security issue).
+The author of this repository holds no responsibility to your loss.

 ```rs
 use bytes::Bytes;
 use smallDB::bitcask::{db, options::Options};